Hank Williams Jr.: 2011 Fox and Friends controversy

+Williams later said his analogy on Fox News was "extreme – but it was to make a point".
+Additionally, Williams said he has "always respected the office of the president" but felt the golf game showed indifference to the plight of regular Americans.
+ESPN later said it was "extremely disappointed" in Williams's comments, and pulled his opening from that night's broadcast.

 Three days later, ESPN announced Williams and his song would not return to Monday Night Football, ending the use of the song that had been part of the broadcast on both ABC and ESPN since 1989.
-Williams expressed defiance and indifference on his website, and said he was the one who had made the decision.
-"After reading hundreds of e-mails, I have made MY decision," he wrote.
-"By pulling my opening Oct 3rd, You (ESPN) stepped on the Toes of The First Amendment Freedom of Speech, so therefore Me, My Song, and All My Rowdy Friends are OUT OF HERE.
-It's been a great run."
-Williams' son, Hank Williams III, stayed neutral in the debate, telling TMZ.com that most musicians, including his father, are "not worthy" of a political discussion.
+Williams expressed defiance and indifference on his website, and said he was the one who had made the decision to remove his song from the sports broadcasts.ref>"ESPN – Hank Williams Jr. theme song won't return to Monday Night Football – ESPN" (2011) Williams's son, Hank Williams III, stayed neutral in the debate, telling TMZ.com that most musicians, including his father, are "not worthy" of a political discussion.

 After his song was pulled from Monday Night Football, Williams recorded a song criticizing Obama, ESPN and Fox & Friends, titled "Keep the Change".
 He released the track on iTunes and via free download at his website.
-The song garnered over 180,000 downloads in two days.
+There were over 180,000 downloads in two days.

 Williams continued to make his opinions of Obama known and during a performance at the Iowa State Fair in August 2012, he called Obama a Muslim telling the crowd, "We've got a Muslim president who hates farming, hates the military, hates the U.S. and we hate him!"